Aging and Bladder Cancer Treatment

 Why are older individuals more likely to develop bladder cancer?

 Further, as we age, our bodies experience more chronic inflammation.
 Inflammation, especially long-term inflammation, is a risk factor for developing cancer.
-Also, changes in our hormone levels, as well as the potential decline of various organ systems in our body that come with age may also pave the way for a cancer to develop and grow.2,3
+Changes in our hormone levels, as well as the potential decline of various organ systems in our body that comes with age, may also pave the way for cancer to develop and grow.2,3

 What considerations should be made when navigating treatment options?

-Oftentimes, the same treatment options are possible for an older individual with bladder cancer as a younger individual, however, not all of these treatment options may be as beneficial.
-In order to determine if a treatment option may be helpful in an older individual, it’s important for a physician or healthcare team to consider a variety of factors.
-Likewise, the individual choosing the treatment should also consider many things before deciding.
+Often, the same treatment options are possible for an older individual with bladder cancer as a younger individual; however, not all of these options may be as beneficial.
+To determine if a treatment option may be helpful in an older individual, a physician or healthcare team needs to consider various factors.
+Likewise, the individual choosing the treatment should consider many things before deciding.

 Getting the full picture